Am I Eligible for Financial Aid?

 The Art Institute of Pittsburgh - Online Division is an eligible institution for veteran's benefits.
 If you are a veteran and eligible for VA benefits, you should start the application process to receive your benefits as soon as you decide to attend school.
 Generally, the amount of the veteran's benefits is not deducted from the student's payments; rather, veteran students use these benefits to pay for some of their living expenses.
 You can call your local VA office for more information about your individual eligibility.
 Veterans' benefit information is available through the VA Web site.

-Students, and parents of dependant students, may be eligible for federal tax credits.
+Students, and parents of dependent students, may be eligible for federal tax credits.
 These tax credits are for a portion of payments for tuition or other eligible education expense.
 The payments can include payments made through loan funds.
 Please consult a tax advisor for more details.

 Federal Subsidized and Unsubsidized Direct Student Loans

 These are loans that you must repay.
 Generally all students are eligible for these types of loans if they meet basic Federal eligibility requirements, and have not utilized all of their lifetime loan limits at previous schools.
 Annual loan limits depend on your grade level and your dependency status.
 Loan limits for the time you will be in school further depend on your program of study, and how you progress through the program.

 The difference between "subsidized" and "unsubsidized" is that the Federal Government pays the interest on the Subsidized Direct Loan while the student is enrolled in school at least half time and during the 6 month grace period, interest on the Unsubsidized Direct Loan will begin to accrue immediately on disbursement.
 The student can pay this interest while in school or not pay it and let it capitalize on the original loan amount, increasing the overall amount required at repayment.
 Interest for both the subsidized and unsubsidized loan is a fixed rate.
 Contact your Financial Aid Officer for the current interest rate.